latest nhpb_banner 1__compressed2

 The fact is that many hospitals, doctors, and medical professionals will not purse unpaid bills as aggressively as other creditors.
 Two big reasons include aggressive collection tactics by a medical provider, in particular a non-profit facility, is bad publicity for the hospital.
 A second reason is many doctors just do not devote as many resources towards debt collection.

 This means that consumers often have time on their side as the debt may not be collected as aggressively.
 They may have other options available to them other than filing bankruptcy.
 Patients should first look into non-profit credit counseling agencies, which will take a holistic approach to dealing with medical bills and all of the other debts that someone has.
-They will also advise a consumer on the pros and cons of a bankruptcy filing and provide other support.
 Learn more on credit counseling agencies and the services they can administer.

 By Jon McNamara